 - (5) Except as otherwise provided, a violation of this chapter does not impair rights on a debt. - (6) If an employer discharges an employee in violation of the provisions prohibiting discharge, the employee may within ninety days bring a civil action for recovery of wages lost as a result of the violation and for an order requiring the reinstatement of the employee.
 Damages recoverable shall not exceed lost wages for six weeks. - (7) A creditor or debt collector person violating this chapter has no liability for a penalty under subsection (1) or (4) of this section if, after discovering an error and prior to the institution of an action under this section or the receipt of written notice of the error, the creditor notifies the person concerned of the error and corrects the error: (a) Within fifteen days if the error affects no more than two persons; or (b) within sixty days if the error affects more than two persons.
 If the violation consists of a prohibited agreement, giving the consumer a corrected copy of the writing containing the error is sufficient notification and correction.
-If the violation consists of an excess charge, correction shall be made by an adjustment or refund. - (8) If the creditor or debt collector establishes by a preponderance of evidence that a violation is unintentional or the result of a bona fide error of fact notwithstanding the maintenance of procedures reasonably adapted to avoid any such violation or error, no liability is imposed under subsections (1), (2) and (4) of this section and the validity of the transaction is not affected. - (9) A consumer or other person bringing an action under this chapter may not bring an action on behalf of a class.
-The limitation in this subsection is a substantive limitation and allowing a consumer or other person to bring a class action or other representative action for a violation of this chapter would abridge, enlarge, or modify the substantive rights created by this chapter. - (10) Notwithstanding the limitation in subsection (9), only the office of the Attorney General or county prosecuting attorney shall have the right and authority to bring action in a representative capacity on behalf of any named person or persons.
+If the violation consists of an excess charge, correction shall be made by an adjustment or refund. - (8) If the creditor or debt collector establishes by a preponderance of evidence that a violation is unintentional or the result of a bona fide error of fact notwithstanding the maintenance of procedures reasonably adapted to avoid any such violation or error, no liability is imposed under subsections (1), (2) and (4) of this section and the validity of the transaction is not affected.

+(9) A consumer or other person bringing an action under this chapter may not bring an action on behalf of a class.
+The limitation in this subsection is a substantive limitation to a statutorily created cause of action.

+(10) Notwithstanding the prohibition on class actions contained in subsection (9), the office of the Attorney General or county prosecuting attorney shall have the right and authority to bring action in a representative capacity on behalf of any named person or persons.
 In any such representative action brought by the office of the Attorney General or a county prosecuting attorney, the court shall not award minimum damages or treble damages, but recovery shall be limited to actual damages suffered by the person or persons, plus reasonable attorney's fees and costs.